scriptchildie/gohellsgate/README.md

 A pure golang implementation of hellsgate.

+This library allows for both direct and indrect syscalls in golang.

 This is the best document out there to understand the technique https://github.com/am0nsec/HellsGate/blob/master/hells-gate.pdf

 Also this is a great resource https://github.com/C-Sto/BananaPhone.
 Stolen the bpSyscall function from this repo.
 This is a great way to avoid using VirtuallAlloc and CreateThread.